azamsharp/azamsharp.github.io/_posts/2022-10-06-practical-mv-pattern-crud.md

 }
 ```

-We have used the same techniques for validation as used in React apps.
-If the field validation is unsuccessful then a flag is set, which displays the error messages to the user.
+The same techniques for validation are used in React apps.
+If the field validation is unsuccessful then a flag is set, which displays the error message to the user.

 >> UI validation is NOT business logic.
-UI validation is just checking if the user has input valid information.
+UI validation is just checking if the user has entered valid information.
 The business rules (if any) will be executed on the valid data.
 Let's say you are building a website, where the user can enter their credit score and get an APR rate (Interest Rate).
 The UI validation is going to check that the credit score TextField is not left empty.
 It will also check that the score only consists of numbers between a certain range.
 All of this will be UI validation.
 Once the user successfully submits the credit score, the system will run business rules to find out the appropriate APR for the user.

-Even HTML provides attributes to validate the UI.
+Even HTML provides attributes to validate the user interface.
 Take a look at the code below:

 ```html
 <input type = 'text' required />